Healthdirect Free Australian health advice you can count on.

 • crooked teeth or teeth that stick out

-• a bad bite, which is how the upper and lower jaws meet when the mouth closes
+• a bad bite — which is how your upper and lower jaws meet when your mouth closes

 • problems with speaking, breathing or chewing

-An orthodontist can also assess children’s developing teeth and jaws, and help manage thumb or finger-sucking habits.
+An orthodontist can also assess your child’s developing teeth and jaws.
+They can also help manage thumb or finger-sucking habits.

 What happens during orthodontic treatment?

 The orthodontist will probably talk to you and examine your mouth and face.
-You might be asked to have x-rays or have plaster models of your teeth made.
+They will:

-They will discuss the treatment they recommend.
-Treatment often involves using appliances called braces to straighten crooked teeth or to correct problems with the bite.
+They will talk to you about the treatment they suggest.
+Treatment often involves using appliances called braces to straighten crooked teeth or to correct problems with your bite.

 There are many different types of braces, including the traditional metal type.
-Other types include clear or tooth-coloured braces, braces worn on the inside surface of the teeth and clear, removable 'aligners'.
+Other types are:

 Wearing braces might feel strange in the beginning.
 If your discomfort doesn’t disappear, tell your orthodontist.
 They might be able to make adjustments.